19hours/sg-statutes/Acts/Casino Control Act.md

 (b) use as genuine counterfeit chips or a forged or counterfeit chip purchase voucher, licence under this Act or special employee’s form of identification, knowing or having reason to believe the same to be forged or counterfeit.

-(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction ––
+(2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction —

 (a) in the case of an individual, to a fine not exceeding $150,000 or to imprisonment for a term not exceeding 7 years or to both; or

 (b) in the case of a corporation, to a fine not exceeding $300,000.

+[Vic.
+CCA 1991, s.
+153B]

 ### Impersonation